BaratiLab/AugLiChem/docs/crystal_usage.md

                             throw an error if specified and k-fold CV is not done in the class instantiaion.
 This overrides valid_size and test_size
+- `remove_bad_cifs` (bool, optional, default=False): Remove cif files which throw an error while loading in pymatgen.
+This occurs when the augmentation creates an unphysical crystal.
+This tends to affect a very small number of cifs.

 Returns:
 - `train/valid/test_loader` (DataLoader): Data loaders containing the train, validation